6769/MyNewCC98/README.md

 ## Modules

 ### network
-use Retrofit to handle http requests, and the interface api.cc98.org should be easiser than html regex paser.
+use Retrofit to handle http requests, and the interface api-v2.cc98.org should be easiser than html regex paser.

 #### Authentication OAth
-in todo list...
+Apply web's authentication key and token way.

 ### activity
 just reference to old version